Buying Property in Singapore

 Typically Buyer’s Stamp Duty is paid on the acceptance of the Option to Purchase (OTP) / Sale and Purchase Agreements (S&P).
 These documents are prepared and signed when you buy or sell your property.
 Stamp Duty is payable on the actual price or market price, whichever is higher.
 The buyer is responsible for paying the Buyer’s Stamp Duty.

 New Buyer’s Stamp duty rates.

-Residential Properties that values more than S$ 1 million will be affected buy the new rates.
+Residential Properties that value more than S$ 1 million will be affected by the new rates.

 A calculation of the Buyer’s Stamp Duty for residential property